lkloh/lkloh.github.io/_posts/2017-07-03-toeplitz-matrix.markdown

 categories: technical interview, toeplitz matrix, python
 ---

-Two separate interviewers tried to give me this question when I interviewed at a very well known company headquartered in Mountain View.
+Two separate interviewers tried to give me this same question.
 I answered it correctly at the phone screen, and told the interviewer at the onsite that I had already seen this question.